Skip to main content

 We are also learning about symptoms from people living with Long COVID and those who call themselves "long haulers," along with other terms that have come up.

 Scientists are working hard to find out what symptoms can occur with Long COVID and why symptoms occur.
-Some people continue to have the symptoms they had when they were sick with COVID for weeks or months after they were first sick.
+Some people continue to have the symptoms they had when they were sick with COVID for months after they were first sick.
 Other people develop new symptoms later, even after they felt like they were no longer sick.
 Other people do not feel sick at all in the beginning, but show new symptoms weeks and months later.

 Long COVID symptoms may happen in different parts of the body, like the lungs, heart, or brain.
 Many people have reported different types of symptoms like: